Easy Crepes (VIDEO)

 Using a blender to mix the crepe batter guarantees a smooth and silky batter.

 Crepes can accommodate to both savory and sweet fillings.
-From the classic Nutella and fruit to more savory options like ham and cheese.

 Easy preparation

 Crepes are relatively simple to make with basic ingredients you probably already have at home.
-Their quick cooking time makes them a convenient choice for a snack or meal.

 Light and delicate